-Suzanne V. Estrella, Esq. arrives at OVA with years of service to crime victims through representation in Pennsylvania courts and advisory on legislation that impacts victims’ rights.
+Suzanne V. Estrella, Commonwealth Victim Advocate, is a victims' rights attorney with over 15 years of legal experience and advocacy serving survivors of crime in Pennsylvania.
 Her years at the Pennsylvania Coalition Against Rape (PCAR) as their Legal Director have brought an understanding of the trauma endured by crime victims and an insight into the ways in which systems created to help victims can often re-traumatize them.
-Suzanne is passionate about reimagining a Pennsylvania in which communities engage in empathy and healing and we see a decrease in violence.

 Suzanne is a graduate of the University of Tulsa College of Law and the Oral Roberts University.
 She remains a member of the Pennsylvania Bar, Florida Bar, and the Pennsylvania Bar Association, as well as the Crime Victims’ Bar Association.
 She is the recipient of the Luminary Award from the Pennsylvania Coalition Against Domestic Violence and the American Jurisprudence Award.

 Suzanne is also an experienced trainer providing training to allied professionals on trauma informed legal services, implicit bias and confidentiality issues.
 Suzanne is committed to bringing the marginalized center stage and collaborating with local and state organizations to create safer caring communities where justice thrives.

 To request the Office of Victim Advocate to speak at your training or event, please fill out this form and email it to email@example.com.